-The boundary of our report is the financial reporting entity of Sable Exploration and Mining Limited (SEAM) (previously Middle East Diamond Resources Limited) and its subsidiaries.
+The boundary of our report is the financial reporting entity of Sable Exploration and Mining Limited (SEAM) and its subsidiaries.
 The report framework is in line with International Financial Reporting Standards (IFRS), the King Report on Corporate Governance in South Africa (King IVTM) and the Companies Act 2008 (Act 71 of 2008), as amended and the JSE Listings Requirements.
 The audited financial statements are prepared in accordance with IFRS.

-This integrated annual report covers the financial year from 1 March 2021 to 28 February 2022.
+This integrated annual report covers the financial year from 1 March 2022 to 28 February 2023.

 Our report aims to provide our stakeholders with balanced, accurate and understandable information about our financial, economic, social and environmental performance on matters material to our strategy and our ability to create and sustain value in the short and medium term.
-The priority of the Board is to lift the current suspension and restore value to shareholders.